tzvetkoff/mysqldumptab/README.md

   -A, --having                      having clause

-  --fields-terminated-by            terminate output fields with the given string --fields-enclosed-by              enclose output fields with the given string --fields-optionally-enclosed-by   optionally enclose output fields with the given string --fields-escaped-by               escape output fields with the given string --lines-terminated-by             terminate lines with the given string
+  --fields-terminated-by            terminate output fields with the given string --fields-enclosed-by              enclose output fields with the given character --fields-optionally-enclosed-by   optionally enclose output fields with the given character --fields-escaped-by               escape output fields with the given character --lines-terminated-by             terminate lines with the given string
 ```